 A Small, Beautiful Reversal, Monarch Butterflies Are Finally Bouncing Back

-A group of monarch butterflies perched on green foliage, showcasing their vibrant orange and black wings in sunlight.
+Group of monarch butterflies perched on a green plant, vibrant orange and black wings visible.

 Image via Unsplash